shfugit/TSRdetector/README.md

 ```
 **3. Run TSRdetector with the image** </br>
 > [!IMPORTANT]</br>
 > Modify the path in the command to your working folder.
-Put the data for test under the working folder.</br></br>
+Put the files from folder "testdata" under the working folder.</br></br>

 With hg38 reference:</br>